COVID-19 Spending Freeze

 Balance and Transaction History

-Fund balances or transaction history can be obtained by contacting us at SIL@wright.edu, 937-775-5570, or by visiting us in 019 Student Union.
+Clubs and organizations can obtain fund balances or transaction history by contacting us at SIL@wright.edu, 937-775-5570, or visiting us in 019 Student Union.

-For permission to order food outside of Hospitality Services, fill out the catering waiver.
+For permission to order food outside of Hospitality Services, fill out a Catering Waiver form.
 Forms MUST be submitted to Hospitality Services at least 15 days before the event.
-You can find the form on Engage’s Campus Links.
+The club or organization must also submit the following documents with the form:

-All cash collected for events and fundraisers must be secured at a university location at all times.
+Clubs and organizations must secure all cash collected for events and fundraisers at a university location at all times.
 Our office has money boxes and lockable zipper bags that can be checked out.
 Cash must be deposited immediately after the event to the dropbox outside of 019 Student Union.

 We need to know: